 One of the largest expenses for any fleet is buying the fuel that powers its vehicles.

-A strategy that Kappel both recommended and personally leveraged was fuel hedging — locking in fuel pricing at low levels in order to guarantee that price for a certain time frame.
+A strategy that Arthur Kappel, director - Fleet & Logistics Operations, recommends is fuel hedging — locking in fuel pricing at low levels in order to guarantee that price for a certain time frame.

-Kappel described this as a relatively low-risk strategy — as the price of fuel hitting historical lows in the latter part of 2018 led to opportunity — that can yield noticeable savings and budgetary predictability.
+Kappel described this as a relatively low-risk strategy that can yield noticeable savings and budgetary predictability.

-It isn’t always a favorable option and depends on your appetite for risk.
+It isn’t always a favorable option, and even though he defined it as relatively low-risk, it can still test your appetite for risk.
 But if you are ready to execute depending on market conditions and only do so on a portion of your fuel to minimize the risk, it can be a great way to add budgetary stability to your fuel spend.

 4. Beefing Up Your Safety Program